supertask/SpatialMappingNorthStar/README.md

 # SpatialMappingNorthStar
-Spatial Mapping on Project North Star
+Spatial Mapping using Structure Core on Project North Star.